hschaefer123/ui5-vitepress/src/about.md

 # About
-This i a preconfigured Pre-configured ``“Ready to Run”`` solution to quickly enable developers to get started with vitepress and UI5 Web Components.
+This Pre-configured ``“Ready to Run”`` solution should help developers to get started immediately with VitePress and UI5 Web Components.

+It relieves you of the burden of having to find all the relevant tools yourself and then configure them.

+The core of this solution powers the [UDINA BTP](https://btp.udina.de/) site.

 ## Motivation